BioKIC/symbiota-docs/content/coll_manager/data_publishing/redaction/_index.en.md

 ### Redacting data by state

 Finally, locality data and images can be redacted for occurrences of a given taxon that were collected in a certain state by managing a "Rare, threatened, protected species list".
-User accounts with Rare Species Administrator permissions can create a species list specifically for managing sensitive species and then assign editing rights to one of several appropriate users for populating and managing the state list.
+User accounts with Rare Species Administrator permissions can create a species list specifically for managing sensitive species and then assigning editing rights to one of several appropriate users for populating and managing the state list.
 The addition of a species to the list will automatically protect locality details of all specimens collected within the designated state.

 **This will hide locality data for all occurrences of that taxon in the given state throughout the portal, not just for your collection.** Collections can opt out of this option by individually unchecking the _Security_ box within the Occurrence Editor for individual specimen records or by contacting their portal manager for batch changes.

 ### Will my redacted data be visible if published to GBIF?
-By default, no. Keep the box, "Redact Sensitive Localities", in the Darwin Core Archive Publisher **checked** so that redacted data will remind obscured when a Darwin Core Archive file is sent to GBIF.
+By default, no. Keep the box, "Redact Sensitive Localities", in the Darwin Core Archive Publisher **checked** so that redacted data will remain obscured when a Darwin Core Archive file is sent to GBIF.
 To locate the Darwin Core Archive Publisher, navigate to _Administration Control Panel > Darwin Core Archive Publishing_.
 Scroll down to the "Create/Refresh Darwin Core Archive" box.

 Keep in mind that the _Security_ field must contain a value of "1" for your data to be successfully redacted within the portal, as well as during data publishing; this applies to both live-managed and snapshot collections.
 If _Security_ is blank, your data will remain visible and can be published.